SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 * Open your desired .Net IDE (Visual Studio, SharpDevelop, MonoDevelop)
 * Create a class library (.dll)
-* Add references to the following DLLs: nmock.dll, nunit.core.dll, nunit. framework.dll, ThoughtWorks.Selenium.Core.dll, ThoughtWorks.Selenium.
+* Add references to the following DLLs: nmock.dll, nunit.core.dll, nunit. framework.dll, ThoughtWorks.Selenium.Core.dll, ThoughtWorks.Selenium.IntegrationTests.dll
-  IntegrationTests.dll and ThoughtWorks.Selenium.UnitTests.dll
+  and ThoughtWorks.Selenium.UnitTests.dll
 * Write your Selenium test in a .Net language (C#, VB.Net), or export a script from Selenium-IDE to a C# file and copy this code into the class file you just created.